-The new iPhone XR has not been certified by the Federal Communications Commission (FCC), unlike Apple’s iPhone XS and iPhone XS Max models which were unveiled on September 12th, 2018 with FCC regulatory RF safety information.
+The new iPhone XR is now (as of Sept 27th 2018) certified by the Federal Communications Commission (FCC) weeks after its debut, unlike Apple’s iPhone XS and iPhone XS Max models which were unveiled on September 12th, 2018 with all FCC regulatory RF safety information available.

 This health and safety data is probably the only thing about the iPhone XR that Apple has been able to keep a secret, but still, leaves a mystery for those that have concerns about iPhone XR radiation exposure before pre-ordering this new lower-priced iPhone XR smartphone.

 The SAR levels for the iPhone XR Models A1984 with FCC ID BCG-E3220A will be posted here as soon as they have been published by the FCC.
 The iPhone XR A1984 is the US version, and it is compatible with both GSM and CDMA networks.
 This model is also available as a SIM-free unlocked version at Apple Store.
 It supports dual SIM with a digital eSIM and a nano-SIM card.
 However, you should buy the unlocked version to use two different carriers on the same device. iPhone XR Models A2105, A2106, and A2108 are made for Europe, Japan, and China respectively

 If you have been searching for the new iPhone XR SAR (Specific absorption rate) levels, you can stop searching now.
 The iPhone XR had not been authorized by the FCC yet as of 9/15/2018 according to Apple’s website.